sdesch/minimalist-beamer-latex/README.md

 # minimalist-beamer-latex
-This is a minimalist latex template for your Beamer presentations.
-(Upload to Overleaf) [minimalist_beamer.pdf](https://github.com/sdesch/minimalist-beamer-latex/files/11175554/minimalist_beamer.pdf)
+<br>This is a minimalist latex template for your Beamer presentations. (download .zip and upload to Overleaf)</br>
+[minimalist_beamer.pdf](https://github.com/sdesch/minimalist-beamer-latex/files/11175554/minimalist_beamer.pdf)

 <p align="center">